About a decade ago, I had a major change of heart about how we neuter pets.

 Rather than using actual hormones (which can be tricky), I like to use their raw materials to support hormonal balance.

-His protocol consisted of two ingredients that have been shown in studies to balance cortisol and other hormones, while lowering strong estradiol (estrogen) levels:
+His protocol consisted of two ingredients that have been shown in studies to balance cortisol and other hormones in canines while lowering strong estradiol (estrogen) levels:

-- HMR (7-hydroxymatairesinol) lignans (from Norway Spruce) – Unlike flax lignans, the HMR plant lignan converts to enterolactone (acts as a “good” phytoestrogen) by gastrointestinal bacteria immediately upon ingestion, and is then completely and quickly absorbed from the GI tract.
+- HMR (7-hydroxymatairesinol) lignans (from Norway Spruce) – Unlike flax lignans, the HMR plant lignan is converted to enterolactone (which acts as a “good” phytoestrogen) by a dog’s gastrointestinal bacteria immediately upon ingestion and is then completely and quickly absorbed from the GI tract.

 - Melatonin – This valuable hormone modulates other hormones and promotes healthy cortisol and estradiol (estrogen) levels.
-Works synergistically with lignans to support beneficial estrogen metabolism.
+It works synergistically with lignans to support beneficial estrogen metabolism.